buildpacks-community/kpack/docs/tutorial_kp.md

     ```

    > Note: The `<REGISTRY-HOSTNAME>` must be the registry prefix for its corresponding registry
-   > - For [dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`. `kp` also offers a simplified way to create a dockerhub secret with a `--dockerhub` flag.
+   > - For [dockerhub](https://hub.docker.com/) `kp` offers a simplified way to create a dockerhub secret with a `--dockerhub` flag.
+The registry in the secret should be `https://index.docker.io/v1/`.
-   > - For [GCR](https://cloud.google.com/container-registry/) this should be `gcr.io`. `kp` also offers a simplified way to create a GCR secret with a `--gcr` flag that gets a path to a json file containing the service account password.
+   > - For [GCR](https://cloud.google.com/container-registry/), `kp` also offers a simplified way to create a GCR secret with a `--gcr` flag that followed by a path to a json file containing the service account password.
+The registry in the secret should be `gcr.io`.

    > Note: The `<REPOSITORY>` must be a location in the docker registry that can be written to with the credentials
    > - For [dockerhub](https://hub.docker.com/) this should be `my-username/my-repo`.
    > - For [GCR](https://cloud.google.com/container-registry/) this should be `gcr.io/my-project/my-repo`.

+   > Note: Learn more about kpack secrets with the [kpack secret documentation](secrets.md)

 2. Create a cluster store